gummikana/NoMoreMeat/rules.md

 Setup
 -----

 Take the 4 pan cards and shuffle them face down.
-Discard the top pan card and lay the 3 cards face up on the center of the table.
+Discard the top pan card and lay the remaining 3 cards face up on the center of the table.
+These are the pans.

 Take the lifestyle deck and shuffle it.
 Lay it face down beside the 3 pans.
 Flip the top card face up and lay it next to the deck, so all players can see it.

 Take the food deck and shuffle it.
-Deal 4 food cards face down to each player.
+Deal 4 food cards to each player face down.
+These 4 cards form players hands.

 Take the karma tokens and place them on the table in reach of all the players.